 - Storage and facilities: Your store is more than just the retail area.
 In addition to a place to sell your items, you’ll also require room for dressing rooms, a storage area, an office space and closets for things like cleaning supplies.
 If you need special space for shelving or display cases, you’ll need to consider these aspects as well.

 - Renovation requirements or opportunities: Not all spaces will fit your vision.
-While remodeling is an option, some changes can be extremely costly, adding thousands to your start-up costs.
+While remodeling is an option, renovating a retail store can be extremely costly, adding thousands to your start-up costs.
 Additionally, some landlords are quite rigid on permissible renovations, so be sure the changes you have in mind fit into your rental contract.
 Check with your landlord if you’re unsure.

 - Pop-up shops: Since location can be tricky to navigate and securing a space generally requires a long-term commitment bounded by your lease agreement, pop-up retail can be a great alternative.
 This allows you to test out different locations without the long-term commitment.
 Think of it as dating your location as opposed to marrying it.